prpole/cv/cv.md

 > Presented a platform (in development) that expedites literary mapping using a combination of automated and human toponym resolution techniques.

+# Grants and Awards {-}

+## 2017

+\ind Archival Research Funding from the Department of English and Comparative Literature, Columbia University

+> Awarded funding to attend the Jack London Collection at the Huntington Library in Pasadena, California.

+## 2015

+\ind SIPA and Carnegie Corporation of New York Grant for Doctoral Student Research on Internet Policy

+> Awarded funding for research into semantic patterns in online harassment of feminist activists.
+Using a corpus of thousands of tweets using the "gamergate" hashtag, considered the applicability of semantic categorization tools in characterizing online disputes.

+## 2014

+\ind _Robert John Bennett Memorial Award_

+> Awarded to the best Masters Essay on a comparative or interdisciplinary topic; "Gilman's Garden: Ecological Economy, Coevolution, and Utopian Naturalism in *Herland*", 2014.

 #Teaching Positions {-}